DFE-Digital/early-years-foundation-reform/documentation/deployments.md

 This has been set on each environment because it can not be done using Terraform.

+Note: When deploying to a new space or recreating the environment from scratch, this is a required manual step

-2. DNS remapping in production (Action required)
+2. DNS remapping in production

 On deploy to production, the DNS mapping is lost, meaning to the domain will 404.
 The the DNS route needs to be remapped to the domain again.